zeratulhx/INDEL-Prioritization-Pipeline/README.md

 ## How long will it take and what is the output?
 ################################################################################

-- The processing time is machine-dependent.
-In tests with no resource allocation, it took approximately 12 minutes to process 200 files.
+- The processing time is machine-dependent and depends on the VAF, counts, control settings.
+In tests with no resource allocation, it takes approximately 12 minutes to process 200 files for >1000 cases, <1 controls and >.1 VAF.
+Stricter filtering will reduce run time (less database querying).
 - The pipeline generates a `results_summary.pdf` file.

 *****Warning******